Data Centers in Lithuania

 The primary natural hazards are listed below:

-- Coastal Flood (3.3): A factor only for coastal cities like Klaipėda; Vilnius remains largely unaffected as of September 2025.
+- Coastal Flood (3.3): A regional factor for coastal cities like Klaipėda; Vilnius remains largely unaffected as of January 2026.